 The mobilise guide to bladder and bowel incontinence

 So we thought we'd talk all things poo and wee!
 Don't be shy - we all do it!
-But in all likelihood as a carer, you have more tales than your average person!
+But in all likelihood as a carer, we may have more tales than our average person!

 What follows is a mix of humour and practical advice.
 We shouldn't be afraid to talk about poop.
 For many of us, it is very prevalent in our day to day lives.
-And let's face it, clearing up after someone else's bowel movements is unlikely to be the job you mentioned to your careers adviser at school!
+And let's face it, clearing up after someone else's bowel movements is unlikely to be the job we mentioned to our careers adviser at school!

 But.
 Here we are.
-We're amazing people, who want to preserve the dignity of the person we care for, but also find our own way of coping when the shit hits the fan!
-And no doubt, someone has an actual tale of shit hitting a fan?!
+We're amazing people, who want to preserve the dignity of the person we care for.
+But also find our own way of coping when the sh*t hits the fan!
+And no doubt, someone has an actual tale of sh*t hitting a fan!

 How we cope day to day depends on a few factors.

 When the person we care for is aware of the poop patrol clear up

 This makes a big difference to how 'awkward' the situation may be.
 If the person we're caring for is very aware of the situation, then it can be embarrassing for everyone involved.

 Light humour seems to be the way many carers approach the situation.
 With the old saying "if you didn't laugh you'd cry" coming to mind!

 Our favourite 'make light' joke we've heard is,